 I am a Computer Science PhD student at University of Wisconsin - Madison, advised by Michael Gleicher and Mohit Gupta.

-My work utilizes low-level techniques from computational imaging to improve robot perception.
+My research utilizes low-level techniques from computational imaging to improve robot perception.
 I am most interested in time-of-flight proximity sensors for up-close and distributed robot sensing.

 Publications